 Figure 18.9: Finding a following state.
-This is similar to the next function in Section 16.3.1, but it is a predicate.

-lengthen(Sol, Longer) is true if Longer $= [S \mid Sol]$ where S is an admissible state that does not belong to Sol and that can follow the head of Sol.
+This is similar to the next function in lengthen(Sol, Longer) is true if Longer = $[S \mid Sol]$ where S is an admissible state that does not belong to Sol and that can follow the head of Sol.
 That is, Longer is a slightly longer partial solution.
 Mode: lengthen(in,out).